 1. SUMMARY Project Code: DA_16_20_01 Title: Intellectual Property and the Public Domain Development Agenda Recommendation(s): Recommendation 16 (Cluster B): Consider the preservation of the public domain within WIPO's normative processes and deepen the analysis of the implications and benefits of a rich and accessible public domain.
 Recommendation 20 (Cluster B): To promote norm-setting activities related to IP that support a robust public domain in WIPO's Member States, including the possibility of preparing guidelines which could assist interested Member States in identifying subject matters that have fallen into the public domain within their respective jurisdictions.
-Project Budget: Non-personnel costs: Sfr.505,000 Personnel costs: Sfr.380,000 Project Duration: 24 months Key WIPO Sectors Involved and Links to WIPO Programs: Patent Division; Copyright and Related Rights Sector; Sector of Trademarks, Industrial Designs and Geographical Indications; Global II Issues Division; Global IP Infrastructure Department and the Developm Agenda Coordination Division, in cooperation with the Technical Assistance and Capacity Building Sector.
+Project Budget: Non-personnel costs: Sfr.505,000 Personnel costs: Sfr.380,000 Project Duration: 24 months Key WIPO Sectors Involved and Links to WIPO Programs: Patent Division; Copyright and Related Rights Sector; Sector of Trademarks, Industrial Designs and Geographical Indications; Global IP Issues Division; Global IP Infrastructure Department and the Development Agenda Coordination Division, in cooperation with the Technical Assistance and Capacity Building Sector.
 Links to WIPO Programs 1, 2, 3, 4, 8, 9 and 14.
 Brief Description of Project: Identifying subject matter that has fallen into the public domain, and preventing subject matter that is in the public domain or under a common or communal proprietorship from individual appropriation, is a key challenge for firms, individuals and Member States, worldwide.
 With a view to addressing the concerns raised under Recommendations 16 and 20, this project will provide a series of surveys and studies to deepen the conceptual understanding of what constitutes the public domain in different jurisdictions, what tools have been already made available to help identify the subject matter that has fallen into the public domain, and, to the extent relevant information is made available, what are the implications and benefits of a rich and accessible public domain.
-The project is divided into four components that will address the issue from the perspective of (1) copyright, (2) trademarks, (3) patents, and (4) traditional knowledge (TK) and traditional cultural expressions (TCEs).
-The outcome of the studies and surveys should be a first step towards further work, including the preparation of guidelines and/or development of tools to facilitate the identification of and access to public domain subject matter.
+The project is divided into three components that will address the issue from the perspective of (1) copyright; (2) trademarks; and (3) patents on the understanding that the text of trademarks has to be discussed at the Fifth Session of the CDIP.
+The outcome of the studies and surveys should be a first step towards further work, including the preparation of guidelines and/or development of tools to facilitate the identification of and access to public domain subject matter to promote norm-setting activities related to IP that support a robust public domain in WIPO's Member States.